Binaya764/XO-online/README.md

 # XO-online

-A full-stack Tic-Tac-Toe application featuring an unbeatable AI, local multiplayer, and a persistent global leaderboard.
+A full-stack Tic-Tac-Toe application featuring an unbeatable AI and local multiplayer.

 ## Overview
 XO-online is designed to showcase core web development concepts, algorithmic logic, and backend integration.
 It allows users to play against a friend locally or challenge an AI at different difficulty levels.